walkie/academic-webpage/teaching/cs609-su14/expression-problem.md

 fundamental than extensibility in object-oriented vs. functional programming.
-The [aspect-oriented programming][AOP] folks talk more generally about the "tyranny of [dominant decomposition][DD]", and many [feature-oriented programming][FOP] approaches are also focused on different kinds of modularly extensibility.
+The [aspect-oriented programming][AOP] folks talk more generally about the "tyranny of [dominant decomposition][DD]", and many [feature-oriented programming][FOP] approaches are also focused on different kinds of modular extensibility.